smol-ai/ainews-web-2025/src/content/issues/24-03-27-ainews-dbrx-best-open-model-just-not-most-efficient.md

 date: '2024-03-27T22:33:19.363427Z'
 original_slug: ainews-dbrx-best-open-model-but-not-most-efficient
 description: >-
-  Databricks Mosaic has released DBRX, a new state-of-the-art open-source large language model that outperforms Grok, Mixtral, and Llama2 on benchmarks while being twice as efficient.
-Trained on 12 trillion tokens with about $10 million in compute, DBRX shows strong coding capabilities and introduces innovations like OpenAI’s 100k tiktoken tokenizer and improved training efficiency.
+  Databricks Mosaic has released **DBRX**, a new state-of-the-art open-source large language model trained on *12 trillion* tokens and costing about *$10 million* in compute, which outperforms models like Grok, Mixtral, and Llama2 while being twice as efficient.
+Meanwhile, **Claude 3 Opus** has emerged as the new leader in chatbot performance, rivaling GPT-4 in benchmarks, and **Microsoft** has made headlines by acquiring the former CEO of Stability AI, signaling continued strategic moves in the AI industry.
 tags:
-  - databricks
-  - mosaic
-  - dbrx
-  - llama2
-  - grok
-  - mixtral
+  - untagged
+companies: []
+models: []
+topics:
-  - large-language-models
+  - untagged
 ---